-Income tax expense
+Income tax expense (As restated)

-For the nine months ended September 30, 2023, our income tax expense was \$13.0 million as compared to \$14.5 million for the nine months ended September 30, 2022, which represents a decrease of 10.8%.
+For the nine months ended September 30, 2023, our income tax expense was \$12.6 million as compared to \$14.5 million for the nine months ended September 30, 2022, which represents a decrease of 13.1%.
 The decrease in income tax expense is a result of lower taxable income during the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022.

-Liquidity and Capital Resources
+Liquidity and Capital Resources (As restated)

-As of September 30, 2023, we held unrestricted cash of \$15.1 million (December 31, 2022-\$14.3 million) and had an accumulated deficit of \$1,305.3 million (December 31, 2022-\$1,251.0 million) and a working capital deficit of \$79.0 million (December 31, 2022-\$41.9 million).
+As of September 30, 2023, we held unrestricted cash of \$15.1 million (December 31, 2022-\$14.3 million) and had an accumulated deficit of \$1,308.9 million (December 31, 2022-\$1,251.0 million) and a working capital deficit of \$82.7 million (December 31, 2022-\$41.9 million).
 In assessing our liquidity, we monitor our cash on-hand and our expenditures required to execute our day-to-day operations and our long-term strategic plans.
 To date, we have financed our operations through equity and debt financings and from our cash flows from operations and we anticipate that we will need to raise additional capital to fund our operations and capital plans in the future.
 We expect to finance these activities through a combination of additional financings, divestitures of certain assets and cash flows from our operations.
 However, we may be unable to raise additional funds when needed and on favorable terms, or at all, which may have a negative impact on our financial condition and could force us to curtail or cease our operations.
-Furthermore, our outstanding debt instruments impose certain restrictions on our operating and financing situe is specificated and other payment restrictions affecting our subsidiaries, issue shares or convertible securities and sell certain assets.
+Furthermore, our outstanding debt instruments impose certain restrictions on our operating and financing activities, including certain restrictions on our ability to incur certain assets.
 Even if we believe we have sufficient funds for our current or future plans, we may seek additional capital due to favorable market conditions and/or for strategic opportunities and initiatives.